 RIPE NCC Executive Board - Functions and Expectations

-The RIPE NCC Executive Board is responsible for maintaining oversight of the RIPE NCC, a not-for-profit membership association that consists of over 10,000 organisations.
-The RIPE NCC is the organisation responsible for distributing and registering Internet number resources and in acting as the network coordination centre for the RIPE community in Europe, the Middle East and parts of Central Asia.
+The RIPE NCC Executive Board is responsible for maintaining oversight of the RIPE NCC, a not-for-profit membership association that consists of over 11,000 organisations.
+The RIPE NCC is the organisation responsible for distributing and registering Internet number resources and for acting as the network coordination centre for the RIPE community in Europe, the Middle East and parts of Central Asia.

 The Executive Board has broad responsibility for overseeing the work of the RIPE NCC.
 Many responsibilities have been delegated to the RIPE NCC Management to take care of daily operations.